 Commodities are physical goods that have intrinsic value because they can be consumed.
 Examples include metals (copper, silver, palladium, platinum, etc), energy (gasoline, heating oil, crude, etc), and food (cattle, hogs, wheat, soybeans, etc).
 Lots of financial instruments like futures contracts let you bet on the future prices of commodities without ever having to take possession of the physical goods.

 Some advisors recommend a tiny allocation, but I’m skeptical and think they do this to appear more sophisticated/useful.
-In most cases, if the price of a commodity increases, its producers will create/mine more of it to profit from that price appreciation and the price naturally falls back to its original level.
+In most cases, if the price of a commodity increases, commodity producers will create/mine more of that commodity to profit from that price appreciation.
+Then, the price naturally falls back to its original level.

 Gold is also an unproductive asset, since it doesn’t earn any income.